gchq/gaffer-doc/docs/reference/operations-guide/core.md

 ## DeleteElements

 Deletes Elements from a graph.
+[Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/delete/DeleteElements.html)

+Note that this operation does not return any response.

 ??? example "Example deleting an entity and edge"